PVAT1187/TodoList_Application/README.md

 ---

 ## Features
-- Add, view, delete, and edit tasks
+- Add, view, delete, and edit tasks directly from the console
-- Save and load tasks from a text file
+- Save and load tasks from a local text file
+- Modular structure with separate classes for handling data, input, and display
 - Format and display tasks with clear output
-- Modular structure with separate classes for handling data, input, and display

 ---